-• Senior year
+Senior year

 - 1. Complete all processing and apply for a commission - 2.
 Pass the U.S. Coast Guard Unlimited License examination - 3.
-Complete NV402 Leadership and Ethics - 4.
+Complete Nv-402 Leadership and Ethics and Nv-442 Naval Science for the SSO II - 4.
 Participate in weekly Naval Science lab - 5.
 Pass Navy physical fitness assessment and swim qualification - 6.
-Be commissioned at graduation as an Ensign in the U.S. Navy Reserve, SSRG
+Be commissioned as an Ensign, SSRG (Stategic Sealift Reserve Group), USNR, at graduation

-• Minimum Obligation After Graduation
+Minimum Obligation After Graduation

-- 1. Complete a minimum of two weeks of active duty each year for a total of six years, in a merchant marine related billet, at pay and travel/food reimbursement based on rank - 2.
-At least 150 days of sailing employment using one's Coast Guard License every calendar year for three years and maintain Coast Guard license for three additional years (First 6 of 8 year obligation) - 3.
-Remain in the Inactive Reserve (with no other obligations) for an additional two years (Last 2 of 8 year obligation)
+1. Complete a minimum of two weeks of active duty each year for a total of six years, in a merchant marine related billet, with pay and travel/food reimbursement

+2. At least 150 days of sailing employment using one's U.S. Coast Guard License every calendar year for three years and maintain Coast Guard license for three additional years (First 6 of 8 year obligation)

+3. Remain in the Inactive Reserve (with no other obligations) for an additional two years (Last 2 of 8 year obligation)

-For information about the SSOP, USNR, and SIP Programs at Maine Maritime Academy, contact Commanding Officer, NROTC Unit, Maine Maritime Academy, (207) 326-2352, email This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+For information about the SSOP, USNR, and SIP Programs at Maine Maritime Academy, contact Commanding Officer, NROTC Unit, Maine Maritime Academy, (207) 326-2352, email mmanrotc@mma.edu.